xinjuezou-whi/whi_qrcode_generator/README.md

 ![this is a demo](https://github.com/xinjuezou-whi/whi_qrcode_generator/assets/72239958/90c2865e-4c6f-4cd8-a6bc-8cd6fae1866c)

-For content that has quotes, like JSON, enclose the content with apostrophes:
+For content with quotes, like JSON, enclose the content with apostrophes.
+For example, say we'd like to encode the JSON data:

+{"translate": [0.0, 0.0, 0.0], "orientation": [0.0, 0.0, 0.0]}:
 ```
 roslaunch whi_qrcode_generator whi_qrcode_generator.launch image_size:=500 output_path:="/home/Desktop" contents:='{"translate": [0.0, 0.0, 0.0], "orientation": [0.0, 0.0, 0.0]}'
 ```